rumyantseva/production-ready-microservices/README.md

 # Production ready microservices: write in Go

+Even if you are a beginner, you have probably heard that people love Go because it makes easy to build reliable and efficient applications and services.

+But how to write services fast?
+How to understand if my service is ready to run in production?
+How to develop necessary requirements and meet them?

+During the workshop we will discuss how to design stable, scalable, reliable and performant services.
+Step by step, we will write a service from scratch and prepare it for the deployment.
+So, at the end of the workshop participants will be able to run their own services on the Heroku platform.

 ## How to prepare for the workshop

 If you would like to join this workshop as a participant, you need to have: